Inyrkz/crop-recommender/README.md

 # crop-recommender

-This is a crop recommendation system that predicts the best crop to plant in a farm based on the soil parameters.

-The `crop_recommender.ipynb` file is the Jupyter notebook for training several machine learning algorithms to perform crop recommendation.
-It can be opened using Jupyter Notebook IDE or Visual Studio Code.
-Running the last cells after running previous cells will create the `crop_recommender_model.sav` file.
-This file is the machine learning model created from the Random Forest classifier.

-The `app.py` file contains code for the Flask web application for the project.
-The `templates` folder contains the HTML files.
-The  `static` folder contains the CSS file and background images.

-### Running Web Application Locally
 1. To run the app locally, you'll have to first clone this repo.
 2. After cloning the repo, open the code using `Visual Studio Code` or any code editor of your choice.
 3. You will need to create a virtual environment.
 First, install a `virtualenv`.
 It is an environment manager in Python.
 It will let you create virtual environments.